Dell XPS: XPS 13 2-in-1 (9365, Early 2017)

 The 9365 is similar to the late 2016 XPS 13 (9360) but with a flexible hinge allowing it to fold over into tablet mode.

-The laptop also features face recognition to login.
+The laptop also features face recognition to log in.

 XPS 13 (9370, Early 2018)

 Released in January 2018, the 9370 has an entirely new design refresh, with a smaller footprint and lighter chassis.
 The battery capacity dropped from 60 watt-hours to 52 watt-hours, most likely due to the smaller form factor.
-This refresh has Intel's 8th generation Core processors (Kaby Lake R), and starts at $USD999, $USD200 more than the 9360.
-The Intel 8th generation processors used in this version meets the requirements for upgrading to Windows 11.
+This refresh has Intel's 8th generation Core processors (Kaby Lake R) and starts at $USD999, $USD200 more than the 9360.
+The Intel 8th generation processors used in this version meet the requirements for upgrading to Windows 11.
 Dell has dropped the barrel-style connector, previously used to charge the device, as well as USB-A ports.
 The 9370 now includes two Thunderbolt 3, a microSD card reader, one USB-C port and one headphone jack.
 Dell is also offering a model in white, which uses a different palm rest material than the previous carbon fiber palm rest and deck on the 9360.

 XPS 13 (9380, Early 2019)

 Released in January 2019, the 9380 has the webcam back at the top of its monitor.
 Dell again includes two Thunderbolt 3, a micro SD card reader, one USB-C port and one headphone jack.
 This refresh has Intel's 8th generation Core i3-8145U, i5-8265U, and Core i7-8565U processors, codenamed Whiskey Lake.
-The base i3 model starts at $949 (USD) but with only 4 GB of RAM, and goes up all the way to $1,659 (USD) with the i7 model.
+The base i3 model starts at $949 (USD) but with only 4 GB of RAM, and goes up to $1,659 (USD) with the i7 model.

 XPS 13 2-in-1 (7390, Mid 2019)

 The XPS-13 2-in-1 is one of the first in the line-up to be offered with a 10th generation 10 nm Intel Ice Lake processor with Intel Iris Plus integrated graphics.
-It has a new 13.4 inch screen with aspect ratio of 16:10, and was launched in August 2019.
+It has a new 13.4-inch screen with an aspect ratio of 16:10, and was launched in August 2019.
 This model has a soldered SSD which cannot be upgraded, and unlike the 2017 model which is silent and fanless, this model does have two fans for active cooling.

 XPS 13 (7390, Late 2019)

-Following the launch of the XPS 13 2-in-1, the refreshed XPS was offered with a new 10th generation 14 nm Comet Lake processor up to an 6-core i7-10710U with Intel UHD integrated graphics.
+Following the launch of the XPS 13 2-in-1, the refreshed XPS was offered with a new 10th generation 14 nm Comet Lake processor up to a 6-core i7-10710U with Intel Ultra-HD integrated graphics.
 It is physically identical to the early 2019 XPS 13 9380.